eMaerthin/Fig2_Fig3/README.md

 - `. venv/bin/activate`
 - `pip install -r requirements-txt`

-Now you should be good to run `python main.py` and wait around 30 minutes to generate Fig 2 and Fig 3:
+Now all should be ready to run `python main.py`.
+It takes a moment to generate Fig 2 and around 90 minutes to generate Fig 3:
 ![fig2](Fig2.png "Fig2")

 ![fig3](Fig3.png "Fig3")